maximyudayev/Realtime-ST-GCN/README.md

   Train - (37646, 3, 300, 25, 2)
   Validation - (18932, 3, 300, 25, 2)

+### Config Structure
+Config files configure the execution script, model architecture, optimizer settings, training state, etc. This provides separation of concern and clean abstraction from source code for the user to prototype the model on various use cases and configuration by simply editing or providing a new JSON file to the execution script.

 ## Installation
 ### Environment
+Local environment uses Conda for ease and convenience.

+High Performance Computing for heavy-duty training and testing is done at Vlaams Supercomputer Centrum [(VSC)](https://www.vscentrum.be/), a Linux environment supercomputer for industry and academia in Flanders (Belgium).

+#### **Local**
 Create a Conda environment with all the dependencies, and clone the repository.
 ```shell
 conda create -n rt-st-gcn --file requirements.txt